Jesse-Cohen/Separation-Above-Expectation/README.md

 1. *Yards Beyond Success*

-    * The distance (in yds) beyond the success yardline (defined in the [Feature Analysis and Engineering](https://github.com/Jesse-Cohen/Expected-Receiver-Separation/blob/master/Notebooks/Feature_Analysis_and_Engineering.ipynb) notebook, the success yardline of a play is based on down and distance).
+    * The distance (in yds) beyond the success yardline.
+Defined in the [Feature Analysis and Engineering](https://github.com/Jesse-Cohen/Expected-Receiver-Separation/blob/master/Notebooks/Feature_Analysis_and_Engineering.ipynb) notebook, the success yardline of a play is based on down and distance.

 2. *Nearest Defender Position*